alianza-dev/step-maven/README.md

 - `skip_on_branch` Skips running this step if the branch specified is the one being run
 - `only_on_branch` Skips running this step if the branch specified is not the one being run
 - `settings` Path to the settings.xml to use, defaults to $HOME/.m2/settings.xml
+- `as_user` Run the maven commands as a user already set up on the box

 # Example